- Be able to define the terms algorithm, pseudocode, and iteration

 An Iterative Process

-- Is the whole problem (from step 1) solved?
-If not, return to 3.
+- Repeat: Is the whole problem solved?
+If not, go back to step 3.

 Exercise 1 – Common Words